bob-dinger/Texas_Indicators/justice/Corrections expenditures as percent of total state general funds expenditures/report.md

 ### Notes

+The link above takes you to an interactive visual to look at revenue and expenditures for Texas.

+Select Expenditures at the top left.

 "Select All Expenditures" to get sum of total expenditures.

 "Public Safety and Corrections" to get the expenditure for corrections.